 Resource table shows which specific resources are over utilized and under-utilized.

 Clearly two resources Developer 3 and Developer 2 do not have enough capacity to complete the tasks assigned to them.
+Meanwhile, 3 other resources have a lot of additional hours available but not utilized.

 In the next page of the dashboard, you can see the charts of Capacity vs Demand in Hours.